Mozilla Security Group Membership Policy

 Membership of each group is decided by the current membership of the Security Group.
-The list of members is available here.
 The Security Group moderator may, at his discretion, move inactive members to an “Alumni” list.
 This would involve removing them from the mailing list and/or removing their bug access, as appropriate.
 They can be reactivated by him at their request.
 This is to keep the size of the group to the minimum necessary, for information security reasons.

 We also maintain a “security-announce” list for keeping representatives of organisations who ship our code informed of progress.
 This is the correct list for people who are shipping derivative products rather than developing policy or making Mozilla releases.
 Membership of this list can be obtained from Dan Veditz, the Security Group moderator.